 - Applicant Checklist: The Applicant Checklist was created as a guide to the Letter of Intent and Full Application requirements.

 - Mentor/Mentee Checklist: The Mentor/Mentee Application Checklist was created to help applicants and mentors develop clear expectations and parameters regarding roles and responsibilities during a mentor/mentee relationship.

 - Institutional Checklist: The Institutional Checklist was created as a resource tool for applicants to use in communicating the administrative application requirements with their institution or organization.

 Below is a general timeline for a YSP Application Cycle.

 - Early Spring: Launch application cycle for a new cohort.

-- May 2, 2017, 1:00 PM EST: Online webinar to review the LOI process with a Q&A session.
-Click here to view a recording of the webinar.
+- Spring: Online webinar to review the LOI process with a Q&A session.

-- August 7, 2017: Latest notification date of LOI status and invitations for full application.
+- Mid-Summer: Latest notification date of LOI status and invitations for full application.

-- October 10, 2017 (Deadline): Online full application process will close at 3:00 PM EST for those with approved LOIs who have been invited to apply.
+- Early Fall: Deadline to submit a full application for those with approved LOIs who have been invited to apply.

-- Early April, 2018: Latest notification date of full application status.
+- Early Spring (following year): Latest notification date of full application status.